 Ways to Get Involved

 Know a star poet, rapper, or leader who you think would be a fantastic fit for the title of 2018/19 Seattle Youth Poet Laureate?
-Applications for this year’s Youth Poet Laureate will be open March 24 – April 24, 2018.
+Applications are currently closed, but next year’s Youth Poet Laureate are now open through May 1, 2019.
+Download the application here.